ihsn/SDCPractice/sdcMicro.rst

 has suppressed values, randomization should be done at the dataset level and not at the subset level.

-Table 7.3 illustrates the need and process of randomizing the order of records in a dataset.
-The first three columns in Table 7.3 show the original dataset.
+:numref:`tab73` illustrates the need and process of randomizing the order of records in a dataset.
+The first three columns in :numref:`tab73` show the original dataset.
 Some suppressions were made in the variable “district”, as shown in columns 4 to 6 (‘NA’ values).
 This dataset also already shows the randomized household IDs.
 The order of the records in